-If you are looking for a forced air furnace, McAlister Mechanical has qualified heating installation specialists to cover all your needs.
+If you are looking for a forced air furnace, McAlister Mechanical has qualified heating installation specialists to cover all your needs and answer all of your questions.
 We can help you choose a new model be it standard or high efficiency or install what you have already purchased.

-Our experienced heating installation technicians can help you design the most efficient and comfortable heating system to meet any budget.
-McAlister technicians are up to date on the latest technology in the HVAC industry and will help you through the evaluation process which can be overwhelming.
-As we do not sell direct to customers, we can offer our honest opinion based on your unique situation.
+Our experienced heating installation technicians can help you design the most efficient and comfortable heating system within you budget.
+McAlister technicians are up to date on the latest technology in the HVAC industry and will informatively help you through the evaluation process which can be overwhelming.
+As we do not sell direct to customers, we offer our honest opinion based on your unique situation.

-If your existing system is old, needing repair or cost a lot to operate, replacing your current system with a new unit, one which can be as much as 60% more efficient than a system purchased just 10 years ago, can offer long-term benefits.
-Qualified McAlister heating installation professionals can help you determine an appropriate size for your new heating system.
-Systems that are too small will fail to keep your home or business at a comfortable temperature, while systems to large will be inefficient and costly to operate.
-Our trained heating installers will fully understand the control system, and happily make sure you understand how to use the thermostat efficiently.
+If your existing system is old, needing repair or costly to operate, consider replacing your current system with a new unit.
+New units can be as much as 60% more efficient than a system purchased just 10 years ago, can offer long-term cost and reliablility benefits.
+Qualified McAlister heating installation professionals can help you determine an appropriate size for your new heating system by running heat requirement calculations.
+Systems that are too small will fail to keep your home or business at a comfortable temperature and will often compromise the system itself due to overuse.
+Systems to large will be inefficient and costly to operate.
+Often system efficiency can be drastically increased by updating the thermostat.
+Our trained heating installers will fully understand the control system and happily make sure you understand how to use the thermostat efficiently.

 When replacing an existing system home owners often choose a new unit with equal or higher efficiency ratings compared to their previous system.
 Replacing a unit that is 10- to 15-years-old with a new highly efficient system may reduce natural gas or electricity costs by 30 to 50%.
-When replacing an existing central forced air system McAlister heating installation technicians will inspect your home’s ductwork, insulation, electrical service, wiring, thermostat, flue piping, flue terminations, chimney liner, and filters.
+When replacing an existing central forced air system McAlister Mechanical’s heating installation technicians will inspect the property’s ductwork, insulation, electrical service, wiring, thermostat, flue piping, flue terminations, chimney liner, filters and much more.

-If converting to a forced air system in a home or business that has not had central heat before will require the installation of ductwork.
-Ductwork is composed of two parts, supply and return.
-Supply ductwork delivers air to each room in a home.
-Return ducts draw air out of the rooms to be heated.
-Attached to the return duct is the filter.
+If converting to a forced air system in a home or business that has not had central heat before requires the installation of duct-work.
+Duct-work is composed of two parts, supply and return.
+Supply duct-work delivers air to each room in a home.
+Return ducts draw air out of the rooms to be heated and filtered, which occurs at the furnace.

 If you have any questions concerning your furnace service or any other HVAC matter, we are here to help.
 Feel free to contact us today at 612-423-2453